Science Fiction Chronicle: SF Chronicle Award

-From 1982 to 1998 the Science Fiction Chronicle presented an award for achievements in the field of science fiction, in a number of categories.
+From 1982 to 1998 SFC presented an award for achievements in the field of science fiction, in a number of categories.
 It was based on a reader's poll, similar to the Locus Award.
 Sources discussing the award refer to it variously as: the SF Chronicle Award, the Science Fiction Chronicle Readers Poll or the Science Fiction Chronicle Reader Award.

 Some of the categories and awards given included: